creator-droid/Explore-Capetown--Responsive-Website/README.md

 ## Features

-- **Interactive Map:** Explore Cape Town's attractions through an interactive map, making it easy for users to plan their visit.

 - **Events Section:** Stay updated with the latest events happening in Cape Town, ensuring you don't miss out on any exciting experiences.